ucsb-cs9/w24/_lab/lab08.md

 * `inorder(self)` - returns a string with the in-order traversal of the BST.
 Printing the in-order traversal should help check that the cars are in the correct order in the BST
 * `preorder(self)` - returns a string with the pre-order traversal of the BST.
 BSTs with the same structure should always have the same pre-order traversal, so this can be used to verify that everything was inserted correctly
 * `postorder(self)` - returns a string with the post-order traversal of the BST.
 * `get_best_car(self, make, model)` - returns the `Car` with the newest year - and if multiple, then highest price - given the make and model.
-If the make and model doesn't exist, then return None.
+If the make and model doesn't exist, then return None. **Note: The make and model are case insensitive and should be converted to upper case while searching**
 * `get_worst_car(self, make, model)` - returns the car with the oldest year - and if multiple, then lowest price - given the make and model.
-If the make and model doesn't exist, then return None.
+If the make and model doesn't exist, then return None. **Note: The make and model are case insensitive and should be converted to upper case while searching**
 * `get_total_inventory_price(self)` - returns an integer the total price of all the cars in the dealership.

 Given an example BST: